tlsnotary/tlsnotary/data/documentation/TLSNotary_messaging.md

 | | <<<< | sha1hmac_for_MS |
 | link | >>>> | |

-The sequence above is fixed; however, this doesn't matter that messages may not be repeated.
+The sequence above is fixed; however, this doesn't mean that messages may not be repeated.
 For example, the peer handshake messages may be repeated.
 The prepare PMS phase often must be repeated until a successful PMS is found.
 The whole sequence from rcr_rsr can be repeated multiple times for multiple different pages within the same audit session, if that is required.

 ### Message Types ###